A Performance of „John Cage’s STEPS, A Composition for Painting“. The remains of the installation remained as part of an exhibition.

 Data Projection, Permanent Installation, 2013

-Commissioned by the Women's Concentration Camp Ravensbrück Memorial ( Mahn- und Gedenkstätte Ravensbrück) for the renovation of the main building and permanent exhibition.
+Commissioned by the Ravensbrück Memorial (Mahn- und Gedenkstätte Ravensbrück) for the permanent exhibition.

 8 Channel Installation, Text Displays